Dabay-Tech/DBNetworking/README.md

 ## Instructions

-## Adding DBProgressHUD to your project
+## Adding DBNetworking to your project

 ### CocoaPods